AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/previewing-content.md

    https://preview-p[programID]-e[environmentID].adobeaemcloud.com/pathtopage.html
    ```

-See [Manage your Environments](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/how-to-use/manage-your-environment.html?lang=en) for more information on how to get the URLs for your environments.
+See [Managing Environments](/help/implementing/cloud-manager/manage-environments.md) for more information on how to get the URLs for your environments.

 Content may also be published to preview by using a [Publish Content Tree Workflow](/help/operations/replication.md#publish-content-tree-workflow) with the agentId parameter set to preview or by using the [replication API](/help/operations/replication.md#replication-api) with an AgentFilter configured for preview.